pharo-contributions/OSSubprocess/README.md

 To conclude, we use a system call to create an OS pipe.
 At Pharo level we represent that pipe as an instance of `OSSPipe`.
 And a `OSSPipe` has both, a reader and a writer which are both instances of `OSSAttachableFileStream` and that have been attached to the reader and writer end of the pipe.

 ### Regular files vs pipes
 As we said before, both regular files or pipes can be used for mapping standard streams (`stdin`, `stdout` and `stderr`) and OSSubprocess supports both and manages them polymorphically thanks to `OSSPipe` and `OSSAttachableFileStream`.

+> **Important:** For regular files, you **must** use instances of `StandardFileStream` since we have some problemas when using instances of `MultiByteFileStream`.
+So... try not to use the `FileSystem` library for creating file streams but rather `StandardFileStream` directly.

 But the user can decide to use one or another.
 Pipes are normally faster since they run in memory.
 On the contrary, files may do I/0 operations even with caches (at least creating and deleting the file).
 With pipes you do not have to handle the deletion of the files as you do with regular files.
 You can read more about "regular files vs pipes" in the internet and come yourself to a conclusion.

 There is only one problem with pipes that you should be aware of and it's the fact that you may get a deadlock in certain situations.
 See [Semaphore-based SIGCHLD waiting](#semaphore-based-sigchld-waiting) for more details.